github/codeql/docs/codeql/codeql-cli/using-custom-queries-with-the-codeql-cli.rst

 CodeQL packages are used to create, share, depend on, and run CodeQL queries and libraries.
-You can publish your own CodeQL packages and download ones created by others via the the GitHub Package Registry (GHPR).
+You can publish your own CodeQL packages and download ones created by others via the the Container registry.
 For further information see ":ref:`About CodeQL packs <about-codeql-packs>`."

 Contributing to the CodeQL repository